Skip to content

-- Acclimatise your instrument in the room, tune up before you go on, trust your tuner and don’t let nervousness drive you to re-tune unnecessarily.
+- Acclimatise your instrument at the café, tune up before you go on, trust your tuner and don’t let nervousness drive you to re-tune unnecessarily.

-- Blackboard concerts are concerts, so let’s chat outside.
+- Blackboard concerts are concerts, so let’s keep the chat to a minimum.

-- If you whizz in, do your spot, and then whizz straight out without decent turn as an appreciative audience, make sure you are crazy enough good so that you can get away with it.
+- If you whizz in, do your spot, and then whizz straight out without a decent turn as an appreciative audience, make sure you are crazy good enough that you can get away with it.